pelevesque/MIDI-Make/README.md

 #### sysex

 The sysex method implements a simple sysex message.
-It takes a list of data bytes, and surrounds them with sysex start and end bytes:
+It takes a list of dataBytes, and surrounds them with sysex start and end bytes:
-F0 <data bytes> F7
+F0 <dataBytes> F7

 ```raku
 my \t = Track.new;